 Meal planning doesn’t have to be difficult and it doesn’t have to take a lot of time.
 Anyone can do it and can do it in a short amount of time and reap the benefits.
 Whether you can’t stand cooking or it’s your favorite thing in the world, you can and should still meal plan.
 Meal planning is simply the act of scheduling and/or prepping your meals ahead of time to save you the exhaustion of going through the “What’s for dinner?” every night.

-I am a mom of six, soon to be seven, and meal planning quite simply saves my sanity.
+I am a mom of seven and meal planning quite simply saves my sanity.
 On weeks when I have let it slide, I find myself stressed and disorganized, especially during the busy seasons of life when we have activities and newborns and whatever else.